 4th Chords: these chord shapes are built by stacking two fourth intervals on top of each other (such as C-F-Bb) rather than traditional 3rds (such as C-E-G).

 Drop 2 Chords: Built with the interval structure R-5-7-3, with the inversions derived from that starting point, Drop 2 shapes are some of the most commonly used chords in jazz.

 3 to 9 Chords: In these four-note jazz guitar chords, the root has been replaced by the 9th, forming the interval structure 3-5-7-9, allowing you to outline the changes without playing the root at the same time.

 13#11 Chords: in these shapes, the 13th and/or 9th have been added to the original 7#11 chord shapes.
 This is a common chord color that you can add to any 7 or 7#11 shape in your playing.

 Approach Chords (App.): these are chords which approach the next diatonic chord in the tune by either a half step below or half step above that resolution chord.

 b7 Sub Chords: With these shapes, used over Dominant 7th chords, you are playing a maj7#11 voicing from the b7 of the chord, such as Bbmaj7#11 over C7.
 When doing so, you are outlining the 3rd, b7th, 9th and 13th of the underlying C7 sound.

 So What Chords: these are four-note fourth chords based on the 5-note shapes that Bill Evans used for the melody of So What.

 Freddie Green Chords: three-note chord shapes that often feature the Root, 3rd and either the 6th or 7th of the underlying chord, often used by Freddie Green in his work with the Count Basie Orchestra.

 Chord Subs: These chord subs are either taken from the diatonic key, such as walking up Fmaj7 to Gm7 and Am7 over a static Fmaj7 chord, or half step approaches to the next chord such a Gm7-Db7-C7.
-These shapes are labelled as their chord name only in the study to save space on the page.
+These shapes are labeled as their chord name only in the study to save space on the page.